CoRE-RG/SDN4CoRE/examples/papers/vehcom2025/README.md

 }
 ```

+## Scenarios
+The paper has a CBS max latency study and a realistic in car network.
 See also additional readmes in scenario folders.